Sjmarf/ember/docs/element_guide.rst

 - :code:`BOTTOM`
 - :code:`CENTER`

-Additionally, there are a number of predefined **anchor tuples** for your convenience:
+Additionally, there are a number of dual anchors too:

 .. code-block:: python